kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 Namespaces should be kept separate - you could run all of the examples and do the exercises of this course in a cluster that is shared with critical software.
 An administrator should set a *ResourceQuota* for that namespace so that you can safely run anything there.
 We'll look into resource limits and requests later.

-Defining a namespace is a oneliner, but requires the namespace not to exist already (`kubectl create namespace example-namespace`):
+Creating a namespace is a oneliner (`kubectl create namespace example-namespace`).
+You can define the namespace to use by adding it to the metadata section of the yamls.

 ```yaml
 ...